HOW DO YOU CALCULATE THE DIMINISHED VALUE OF A VEHICLE?

 When you don’t think the insurance company is offering you fair compensation for diminished value, you can provide the insurance company with additional information.
 Let them know why you believe they’re not valuing your vehicle fairly.
 Sometimes, the insurance company reconsiders and offers you a fair payment.
 Other times, you need to file a formal claim for compensation in a Colorado court.

-Have you been in a car accident?
+Have you been in a car accident in Colorado?
 Is the insurance company trying to give you the run around when it comes to diminished value?
 You have rights.
 Our Denver injury lawyers can help.

 We are a fully equipped law firm devoted to representing deserving accident victims.
+We are conveniently located at 5 Colorado locations near you in Denver, Fort Collins, Colorado Springs, Aurora, and Englewood.
+Our attorneys are ready to serve you and fight for the compensation you deserve.
 Call us today for a free and confidential consultation about your claim.